 In the East Village, Bluebird is a cute little shop.
 Just don’t order the flat white, it’s not a proper one.
 Other coffees are fine. there.

 In the West Village?
 I recently went to Bluestone Lane, an Aussie cafe.
 The flat white was great and I also had a lamington for nostalgia’s sake.
 The lamington was a bit dry though and I’m not sure if it was because I went in the late afternoon.

 Head to O Cafe on Sixth Ave.
-They serve my favorite, cortados!!
+They serve my favourite, cortados!!

 Should be in a glass cup with a side of water though!

-I was staying near the Fashion District on my latest trip to New York and I mapped out cafes on Google and found Cafe Grumpy just 1 block away.
+On my latest trip to New York, I was staying near the Fashion District.
+On Google Maps I found Cafe Grumpy just 1 block away from my hotel.
 Phew…because my hotel coffee was awful.
-They have several locations around Manhattan as well as Brooklyn and even Miami.
+Cafe Grumpy has several locations around Manhattan as well as Brooklyn and even Miami.